craigsturgis/craigsturgisdotcomblog/source/_posts/2016-02-17-the-tools-vs-end-product-spectrum.markdown

 [1]: http://craigsturgis.com/2015/08/30/developing-product-management-0-starter-to-finisher/
 [2]: http://redsquirrel.com/dave/work/a2j/patterns/BreakableToys.html
-[^2]: A brilliant "duh" concept introduced to me in a link from this post by Matt Swanson - http://mdswanson.com/blog/2016/01/25/sell-or-kill.html
+[^2]: A brilliant "duh" concept introduced to me in a link from this [post](http://mdswanson.com/blog/2016/01/25/sell-or-kill.html) by Matt Swanson

 When I recently wrote about finally [learning Ruby on Rails][3], I wrote from a perspective where the learning material didn't match the web development world I lived in.
-But, what if it does match a much wider world that still serves the huge need for statically generated, short session web sites vs. high engagement, long session, single page web applications?
-Maybe good old Rails is still the fastest and best solution to that problem, and that's the point?
+But, what if it does match a much wider world that still serves the huge need for server side generated, shorter session web sites vs. high engagement, long session, single page web applications?
+Maybe good old Rails is still the fastest and best solution to that problem and a great solution to many others, and that's the point?

 [3]: http://craigsturgis.com/2015/09/14/riding-the-rails/